Halo 2: Promotion

 In addition to more traditional forms of promotion, Halo 2 was also part of an elaborate Alternate Reality Game project titled I Love Bees.
 Microsoft approached 42 Entertainment's Elan Lee, who had helped launch the Xbox with Microsoft, on producing a tie-in game.
 I Love Bees cost an estimated one million dollars.
 The game centered on a hacked website, supposedly a site about beekeeping, where an AI from the future was residing.
-The project garnered significant attention, drawing attention away from the ongoing 2004 Presidential Election.
+The project garnered significant attention, drawing attention away from the ongoing 2004 U.S. Presidential Election.
 The game won an award for creativity at the 5th annual Game Developers Choice Awards and was nominated for a Webby award.
 Ultimately, nearly 3 million people participated in the game.

 Halo 2 was sold in a standard edition and "Limited Collector's Edition".
 The Collector's Edition includes the game, packaged in a metal case.
 It also includes bonus content on an extra DVD, such as a making-of documentary, art gallery, and audio tests.
 The instructional booklet is also written from the Covenant point of view rather than from the UNSC point of view used in the regular edition.

 Sales

-Halo 2 first released on November 9, 2004, in Canada, Australia, New Zealand and the United States.
+Halo 2 first released on November 9, 2004, in Australia, Canada, New Zealand, and the United States.
 Anticipation for the game was high; a record 1.5 million copies were pre-ordered three weeks before release.
 Massive lines formed at midnight releases of the game at more than 7000 stores across North America and attracted significant media attention.
 This was followed by releases on November 10, 2004, in France and parts of Europe, and November 11 in the UK, Japan, and elsewhere; the game released in eight languages and a total of 27 countries.